-- 3. Upon recall after layoff, the time that the person was on layoff shall be counted as a break in service. - 4.
-Upon an employee's return from a recall to his/her title held at layoff, an employee's pay will resume at the same pay rate at the time of separation, minus any applicable contractually mandated salary decreases.
+- 3. Upon recall after layoff, the time that the person was on layoff shall be counted as a break in service (see section 3 below). - 4.
+Upon an employee's return from a recall to his/her title held at layoff, an employee's pay will resume at the same pay rate as at the time of separation, minus any applicable contractually mandated salary decreases.
 Additionally, the pay will not exceed the top of the range.